zeekay/shh/README.md

 # shh
-simple ssh client library for node.js
+A simple ssh client library for node.js.

 ## Usage